Rajan Sawhney: Homelessness and the COVID-19 pandemic

-Disclosure to Protect Against Domestic Violence (Clare’s Law) Act

-On coming into office, Sawhney took action to address domestic violence in Alberta.
-She introduced the Disclosure to Protect Against Domestic Violence (Clare’s Law) Act in the October 2019 Legislature sitting, and the bill received royal assent in the same month.

-Modelled after “Clare’s Law” in the United Kingdom, the Alberta legislation is named after a young woman killed by an ex-boyfriend with a history of violence against women.
-The Disclosure to Protect Against Domestic Violence (Clare’s Law) Act allows people at risk of domestic violence to find out if their partner has a violent or abusive past.
-The legislation also allows law enforcement to proactively inform an individual of their partner’s domestic violence history.
-The legislation came into effect in April 2021.
+As Minister of Community and Social Services during the COVID-19 pandemic, Sawhney introduced a number of measures and funding initiatives to support vulnerable Albertans and community organizations.
+This included homelessness and shelters, food banks, charities, non-profits, and many others.
+Sawhney also introduced the Critical Workers Benefit, a one-time, $1,200 payment as an extra support to vulnerable communities affected by COVID, which was also provided in public healthcare, social services, and education sectors.

 Minister of Transportation

-In June of 2021 Sawhney was appointed Minister of Transportation in a large cabinet shuffle.
+In June 2021 Sawhney was appointed Minister of Transportation in a large cabinet shuffle.
 Sawhney held this position until she stepped down in June 2022 to run for the United Conservative Party leadership.

 As Minister of Transportation, Sawhney oversaw a number of major construction projects.
 These included the opening of the remainder of the Southwest Calgary Ring Road to traffic on October 2, 2021; completion of Northeast Stoney Trail widening in July 2021; and the start of construction on the Springbank Off-Stream Reservoir (SR1) project in February 2022.
 SR1 is a 3,700 acre dry reservoir that, together with the Glenmore Reservoir, will protect Calgary and Southern Alberta from future major flooding events.

 Traffic Safety Amendment Act

 In March 2022, Sawhney introduced the Traffic Safety Amendment Act, which was passed by the Alberta Legislature on March 30, 2022.
 The Act responds to calls from Albertans and sector workers for improved safety protections for roadside workers, including snowplow operators and highway maintenance workers.
-Sawhney also initiated a one-year pilot project which would allow tow trucks in Alberta to use blue flashing lights to increase roadside visibility and reduce near misses.

 Photo Radar Policy Change

-In another safety-related initiative, the ministries of Justice and Transportation released changes to how photo radar is used by Albertan municipalities, responding to public sentiment that automated traffic enforcement was being used as a “cash cow.” ] On November 30, 2021, Sawhney stated that the “changes respond to public concerns requesting the elimination of ‘fishing holes’ or speed traps, while maintaining high levels of safety standards.”
+In another safety-related initiative, the ministries of Justice and Transportation released changes to how photo radar is used by Albertan municipalities, responding to public sentiment that automated traffic enforcement was being used as a “cash cow.”
+On November 30, 2021, Sawhney stated that the “changes respond to public concerns requesting the elimination of ‘fishing holes’ or speed traps, while maintaining high levels of safety standards.”